Pokemon Diamond Adventure - The one that started it all and really got Devin his name.

 History Repeats: In both his Emerald Nuzlocke and Heartgold Wedlocke, his first death was in Episode 15.
 Then, in both series, in Episode 28 he has two deaths and ends up with seven following them.

-The Emerald Nuzlocke, Heartgold Wedlocke and Platinum Nuzlocke's final (technically) episodes end with the death of the Pokemon considered The Hero.
+The Emerald Nuzlocke, Heartgold Wedlocke and Platinum Nuzlocke's final (technically) episodes all end with the death of the Pokemon considered The Heronote although for Platinum, YMMV as to whether Firebutt or Ninjarisu is considered that.

-On the topic of Partridge, in both the Black and Black 2 Wedlockes, the first to die was his Lillipup, in Episode 3.
+Also, in both the Black and Black 2 Wedlockes, the first to die was his Lillipup, in Episode 3.
+Similarly, his starter was the second death.

 Episode 6 of both the Emerald and Platinum Nuzlockes have him being caught up in a crazy meme and it being the name of the episode.